The Pros and Cons of living in San Miguel de Allende.

 Living in a place filled with foreigners can get uninspiring after a while.
 As much as one may feel comfort in being with other foreigners, isn’t that one of the reasons we leave our home country?

 As far as language goes, a place where you get by in English is helpful.
 But again, is this the ¨real¨ Mexico?
-While Cindi has travelled all over Mexico, she often feels that she’s ¨cheating¨ herself living in SMA.
+While Cindy has travelled all over Mexico, she often feels that she’s ¨cheating¨ herself living in SMA.
 It’s too easy and she often feels she should challenge herself to living somewhere more representative of Mexico.

 5. Miscellaneous other

 There are a few other things that might be considered a ¨Con¨ in San Miguel de Allende.
 There’s no sports center.
 Cindy went to a local community center for swimming but the facilities weren’t great.
 She would love to be in a place with a functioning year-long sports complex.
-The nearest airport (León) is more than 2 hours away.
+The nearest airport (León) is almost 2 hours away.

 Again, where you stand on San Miguel de Allende depends on what you value most.
 If you value living in a beautiful town where life is easy for a foreigner, then San Miguel is great.
 It has all the comforts of home with the best qualities of Mexico.